jedp/py-namegen/README.md

 The names are taken from the [1990 U.S.
 Census](http://www.census.gov/genealogy/www/data/1990surnames/names_files.html).
-Names are chosen at random, weighted by frequency.
+Names are chosen at random, weighted by infrequency.

-The results are plausible and sometimes even entertaining.
+If you want to be more boring (though you'll still get many entertaining results), use `weirdOrder=False` in the constructor.

 # Examples